wkellett/cleo.github.io/EDITracker/Messages.md

 ![Issue tab annotated](../images/IssueTabAnnotated.png)

-You can follow the ticket by clicking the Follow button at the top right corner of the Issues tab.
-A user who is following the issue gets notified via email whenever the ticket is updated.
+You can follow the issue by clicking the Follow button at the top right corner of the Issues tab.
+A user who is following the issue is notified via email whenever the ticket is updated.

 Issue description and comments can have attachments.
 Click on an attachment to open it in a browser.